Indian Point - Unit 1

 2.0 Site Status Summary

-Indian Point Unit 1 (IP-1) was shutdown in October 1974.
+Indian Point Unit 1 (IP-1) was shut down in October 1974.
 Some decommissioning work associated with spent fuel storage was performed from 1974 through 1978.
 The NRC order approving SAFSTOR was issued in January 1996.
 A PSDAR public meeting was held on January 20, 1999.
-The licensee plans to decommission IP-1 with Unit 2 (IP-2), which is currently in operation and has requested an operating license extension.
-The licensee does not plan to begin active decontamination and decommissioning until the IP-2 ceases operation.
-The FEIS for IP-2 license renewal was issued in December 2010.
+The licensee does not plan to begin active decontamination and decommissioning of IP-1 until after Unit 2 (IP-2) ceases operation.
+The permanent shutdown of IP-2 is expected to occur by April 30, 2020.
 IP-1 spent fuel is in dry storage at the Indian Point Energy Center ISFSI in 5 casks.

 3.0 Major Technical or Regulatory Issues